Of the eight that had arrived that afternoon, only three remained by the time the clocks struck one.

 Tony heard a succession of sharp TAPs and turned to see Jean and Gerry trying to reason with the temperamental camera.
 Gerry fiddled with a dial on the top and pressed a button next to the screen before smacking it one last time, and the screen sprung to life.

 “Ok, where shall we start?” said Gerry.
-His attempt at sounding upbeat may have been deliberately sarcastic, but all he’d succeeded in conveying was apprehension.
+His attempt at sounding upbeat may have been deliberately sarcastic, but all he’d succeeded in conveying was uneasiness.

-Tony walked towards them, feeling unwilling to be left alone again.
+Tony walked back to join them, feeling unwilling to be left alone again.
 Jean and Gerry looked up at him as if they’d forgotten he existed, but he ignored their concerned expressions and stared determinedly at a spot on the wall instead.

 When it became clear to everyone that Tony had no answers to Gerry’s question, Jean made a suggestion instead.

 Tony followed Jean down the hallway, feeling the floorboards groaning underneath his every step as the group of three drew closer to the door of the master bedroom.
 This time, Jean didn’t hesitate at the end of the walk; her arm movements were stilted but resolute as she shoved open the door and continued inside.
 Sighing, Tony let the pool of darkness swallow him as well, and Gerry followed, closing the door behind them.

 Gerry’s camera screen was the only light source apart from the clouds outside the window, which were reflecting the light of the moon but shrouding the stars from view.
 Tony shut his eyes and took a deep breath of cold silence before turning towards Gerry; he felt Jean’s shoulder brushing against his as she turned as well.

 “Who wants to start?” said Gerry.
 “I’ll start recording... now.”

 Tony couldn’t open his mouth without feeling warm tears beginning to pool behind his eyes.
 He said nothing.